-Article 5 Examiners and ad hoc committees
+Article 5 Examinators, external examiners and ad hoc committees

-- 1. The Board of Examiners appoints examiners - Examiners are faculty members (tenured or tenure track), employed by the university (or one of the universities in case of a joint degree programme) responsible for the degree programme, that are teaching a particular part of the degree programme. - 3.
+- 1. The members of staff responsible for providing the teaching in the relevant subject will be the examiners that conduct examinations. - 2.
 The Board of Examiners is entitled to appoint experts from outside the institution as examiners.
-This appointment of an external examiner will be for a maximum period of two years, with the option to extend this period each time by a maximum of another two years. - 4.
+This kind of appointment will be for a maximum period of two years, with the option to extend this period each time by a maximum of a further two years. - 3.
 The Board of Examiners may appoint ad hoc committees.